Saurabhdimri06/Web-Development/README.md

 # Tools/Software Requiment #
 ## INSTALLING VISUAL STUDIO :
+Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and macOS.
+It is a super fast and lightweight Source Code Editor which can be used to view, edit, run and debug source code for applications.
+It is mainly used by front-end developers.

+Official VS Code for Windows, Linux and MAC OS can be found on [VS CODE DOWNLOAD](https://code.visualstudio.com/download)

 ### For Linux :
    - First, update the packages index and install the dependencies by typing:
       ```bash